MVenkatraman/workshops/SI_awk/awk_workshop.md

 #### Exercise 2

-Sort noheader.vcf by format first and then by ID and name it sorted.vcf.
+Sort noheader.vcf by ID first and then by reference allele and name it sorted.vcf.

 _____________
 ## 2. grep